Hamilton–Reynolds affair: Background

 In the summer of 1791, 23-year-old Maria Reynolds allegedly approached the married 34-year-old Alexander Hamilton in Philadelphia to request his help and financial aid by claiming that her husband, James, had abandoned her.
-Hamilton did not have any money on his person and so he retrieved her address to deliver the funds in person.
+Hamilton did not have any money on him, so he retrieved her address to deliver the funds in person.
 Once Hamilton arrived at the boarding house at which Maria was lodging, she brought him upstairs and led him into her bedroom.

 He later recounted, "I took the bill out of my pocket and gave it to her.
 Some conversation ensued from which it was quickly apparent that other than pecuniary consolation would be acceptable."
 The two began an illicit affair that would last, with varying frequency, until approximately June 1792.

 Over the course of those months, while the affair took place, James Reynolds was well aware of his wife's unfaithfulness.
 He continually supported their relationship to gain regular blackmail money from Hamilton.

 In the Reynolds Pamphlet, Hamilton goes as far as to argue that James Reynolds, along with his wife, had conspired the scheme to "extort money from me."
 The common practice in the day was for the wronged husband to seek retribution in a pistol duel, but Reynolds, realizing how much Hamilton had to lose if the activity came into public view, insisted on monetary compensation instead.
 After Hamilton had shown unequivocal signs that he wanted to end the affair in autumn 1791, Hamilton received two letters on December 15, 1791, one each from Mrs. and Mr. Reynolds.
 The first letter, from Maria, warned of her husband's knowledge and of James' attempting to blackmail Hamilton.

 By then, Hamilton discontinued the affair and briefly ceased to visit, but both James and Maria were apparently involved in the blackmailing scheme, as both sent letters inviting Hamilton to continue his visits.
 After extorting $1000 in exchange for secrecy over Hamilton's adultery, James Reynolds rethought his request for Hamilton to cease his relationship with Maria and wrote inviting him to renew his visits "as a friend," only to extort forced "loans" after each visit, which the most-likely-colluding Maria solicited with her letters.